mindojune/mindojune.github.io/_pages/about.md

 ---

-Hello, I’m Do June Min, a PhD graduate in Computer Science from the University of Michigan, specializing in Natural Language Processing (NLP) and Computational Linguistics.
-I’ll be joining AWS in California as an Applied Scientist in July 2025.
+Hello, I'm Do June Min, a PhD graduate in Computer Science from the University of Michigan, specializing in Natural Language Processing (NLP) and Computational Linguistics.
+I currently work at AWS in California as an Applied Scientist, having joined in July 2025.

 I completed my bachelor’s degree in Computer Science and Mathematics at Swarthmore College and earned both my master’s and PhD in Computer Science at the University of Michigan.